-Join Chris Dutton for an in-depth discussion in this video Using the NOW and TODAY functions, part of Excel Workshop: Building a Dynamic Heat Map.
+Join Chris Dutton for an in-depth discussion in this video Using the NOW and TODAY functions, part of Building a Dynamic Heat Map in Excel.

 - Alright so now it's time to add a real-time element to this tool by highlighting specific rows and columns of our heat map based on the current moment in time.
 So to do this we're going to use two Excel functions called TODAY and NOW.
 These are really really simple functions in Excel.
 Essentially all they do is return the current date and the exact time.
 So a heads-up when you're working with TODAY and NOW functions, these are two examples of volatile functions in Excel, and what that means is that they update every time you make a workbook change or calculation, and that includes just opening a workbook.

 So just keep in mind that these two functions are going to be constantly changing as you work with your workbook.
 So let's look at a simple example.
 If I were to open this workbook on October 3rd, 2015 at 4:21 P.M., the TODAY function would return 10/3/2015, the NOW function essentially does the same thing, just at a more granular level.
 It would return 10/3/2015, along with the timestamp, 16:21.
 So let's jump over to Excel.

 What we want to do is use these two functions to return the current hour and the current day.
 So in cell M2, let's start by just seeing what the NOW function returns.
 The NOW function is interesting because it includes an open and closed parentheses with no cell reference within it.
 That's the entire function.
 So if I hit enter, and expand this column out, you'll see that it returned 10/13/2015, 11:01 A.M.